 All courses are three graduate credit hours.
 Tuition for each course is significantly reduced to $260/credit + $50 hybrid course fee for a total of $830 per course and $2,490 for the entire certificate.

 |UEDU 5500: Integrating Academic, Social, and Emotional Learning

 This course offers teachers principles and practices to: 1) cultivate and sustain their own authentic and intentional teaching practice; 2) support their students' social, emotional, and academic development; 3) collaborate with colleagues to foster positive school culture.
 The online and in-person program of study offers practical tools for creating engaged, relationship-based learning communities that help students to think creatively and critically, develop their leadership capacities, manage their emotions, work with others who are different from themselves, and communicate effectively.
 Finally, this course will link with the other two courses in the certificate to help teachers create classroom environments where students experience deep connection to themselves, others, and their world.
-Instructors: Laura Weaver and Mark Wilding

 |First - summer |

 |UEDU 5520: Facilitating Mindful and Creative Thinking and Learning

 This course addresses the role of art, group work, looking at student work, and physical surroundings in the facilitation of mindful and creative thinking and learning.
 The course builds upon the other two courses and brings quality thinking to the forefront of teaching and learning in order to develop habits of mind, such as deep observation, thoughtful questioning and investigating, the awareness of multiple perspectives, collaboration, and the habit of comparing and connecting material and information.

 |Second - fall|